egress-caulk/hitchens/_posts/2023-1-15-contemplating-a-game-of-weiqi.md

 title: "Contemplating A Game Of Weiqi"
 author: Su Shi 蘇軾 (1037 - 1101)
 category: poems
+excerpt_separator: <!--more-->
 ---
-Su Shi, one of the most accomplished figures in classical Chinese literature, takes us on a journey to watch white cranes and overhears a game of *weiqi* - the Chinese name for the ancient board game Go.
+Su Shi, one of the most accomplished figures in classical Chinese literature, takes us on a journey to watch white cranes and overhears a game of *weiqi*<!--more--> - the Chinese name for the ancient board game Go.
 One of my favourite couplets comes at the end of this poem, a vivid imagining of living the good life.

 <br>